 Here’s a more detailed look at the Chase Ink Business Cash card’s major features:

-Aside from cash, rewards can be redeemed for gift cards, travel, and other product and services.
+Aside from cash, rewards can be redeemed for gift cards, travel, and other products and services.
 Employee cards are also available, either with equal spending power or set spending limits.

-And if you need extra time to pay down a large purchase—maybe you’re planning a sizable fundraising campaign, for instance— you can take advantage of the Chase Ink Business Cash’s 12-month-long 0% intro APR period.
+And if you need extra time to pay down a large purchase—maybe you’re planning a sizable fundraising campaign, for instance— you can take advantage of the Chase Ink Business Cash’s 12-month 0% introductory APR period.
 During this time, you won’t need to pay any interest on your balance, so you can essentially treat this as a year-long business loan.
-Just be aware that after these 12 months, your APR will set in at a rate that will vary with the market prime rate, so be sure to see the issuer’s terms and conditions for the latest APR information.
+Just be aware that after these 12 months, your APR will set in at a rate that will vary with the market Prime Rate, so be sure to see the issuer’s terms and conditions for the latest APR information.

 Like Chase, Capital One has multiple business credit cards on their docket.
-But with a straightforward cash bonus and no annual fee, the Capital One Spark Cash Select for Business is an especially attractive business credit card for nonprofit organizations.
+But with a straightforward cash bonus and no annual fee, the Capital One Spark Cash Select for Business is an especially attractive nonprofit credit card.

-More specifically, you’ll earn an unlimited 1.5% cash back on every purchase, with no minimum to redeem.
-That takes the guesswork out of occasionally complicated rewards systems, so you can spend less time decoding your credit card and more time working on your cause.
+You’ll earn an unlimited 1.5% cash back on every purchase, with no minimum to redeem.
+That takes the guesswork out of sometimes complicated rewards systems, so you can spend less time decoding your credit card and more time working on your cause.

-But where this card really stands out is its 15-month-long 0% intro APR period, which is among the two longest on the market right now.
-But after your 15 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
+Keep in mind, after your 12 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market, so check the issuer’s terms and conditions for the latest APR information.

-The Bank of America® Business Advantage Cash Rewards credit card makes the list for its easy-to-reach signup bonus: All you have to do is spend $500 within the first two months of opening your account, and you’ll earn a $200 statement credit.
-That makes this card ideal for nonprofits who just can’t reach the high spending thresholds that other signup bonuses have.
+The Bank of America® Business Advantage Cash Rewards credit card makes the list of best credit cards for nonprofits because of its easy-to-reach signup bonus: All you have to do is spend $3,000 within the first 90 days of opening your account, and you’ll earn a $300 statement credit.
+That makes this an ideal nonprofit credit card for those who just can’t reach the high spending thresholds that other signup bonuses require.

-And if you and your colleagues do a lot of driving, or spend a lot of money at office supply stores, this may be a good bet for you.
+And if you need options for how you can earn cash back for your spending, this may be a good bet for you.
 Your ongoing rewards with this card include:

 You can redeem your rewards once you’ve earned just $25.
 Bank of America also offers account management tools, travel and emergency services, fraud monitoring, and zero liability fraud protection for unauthorized transactions.